 Train types and classification

-Alta Velocità (formerly known as Eurostar Italia) – The cream of the Italian trains, these are services running at high speed connecting all major Italian cities.
-Some of these services are making use of the newly opened High Speed tracks, operational on the new Turin - Milan - Bologna - Florence - Rome - Napoli lined since the beginning of 2010.
-Reservation is always compulsory, and services include 1st and 2nd class travel, air conditioned coaches, soundproofed music, mini-bar service and/or restaurant car.
-Passengers travelling in 1st class coaches get a welcome drink and a small snack on boarding the train, the newspaper of choice and have exclusive access to the Club Lounge at the station.
+Alta Velocità (formerly known as Eurostar Italia) are the best of the Italian trains, running at high speed and connecting all major Italian cities.
+Some of these services are making use of the newly opened High Speed tracks, operating on the new Turin - Milan - Bologna - Florence - Rome - Napoli line since the beginning of 2010.
+Reservations are always compulsory, and services include 1st and 2nd class travel, air conditioned coaches, soundproofed music, mini-bar service and/or restaurant car.
+Passengers travelling in 1st class coaches get a welcome drink and a small snack once on the train, the newspaper of choice and have exclusive access to the Club Lounge at the station.

-Intercity – Comfortable and fast services connecting main cities and towns.
-Services include 1st and 2nd class seating, air-conditioned and no compulsory reservation requirement; however for passengers wishing to secure their seats in advance this can be done right here on this site , or at any Italian station, for a minimal extra charge.
+Intercity are comfortable and fast, connecting main cities and towns.
+Services include 1st and 2nd class seating that are air-conditioned.
+They do not require a seat reservation, however for passengers who wish to secure their seats in advance can do so on this web site , or at any Italian station, for a minimal extra charge.

-IntercityPlus – Modernized & refitted services, with more comfortable seats than regular IC, sockets for laptops in 1st class and better designed tables, connecting main cities and towns.
-Services include 1st and 2nd class seating, air-conditioned coaches, mini-bar and restaurant car.
-The compulsory seat reservation requirement is included in the ticket price at the time of purchase.
+IntercityPlus trains offer modern and refitted services, with more comfortable seats than regular IC trains, sockets for laptops in 1st class, and better designed tables.
+They connect main cities and towns.
+Services include 1st and 2nd class seating, air-conditioned coaches, mini-bar and a restaurant car.
+The compulsory seat reservation requirement is included in the ticket price at the time of purchase

-Eurocity – Intercity day services when in Italy, these are effectively trains coming from bordering countries connecting main cities across Europe.
+Eurocity trains cross borders to connect cities in Europe, and InterCity trains are specific to Italy, connecting it to other countries.
 They might not be run by Trenitalia, and they do not require a compulsory reservation once in Italy.

-IntercityNight – Intercity services travelling long distances overnight across Italy, they carry comfortable sleeper accommodations, from a couchette (bunk bed) in a 6-berth compartment to the new ‘comfort’ 4-berth compartments; from double and single sleeper cabins, with proper beds and washbasin with hot and cold water.
+IntercityNight are InterCity trains traveling long-distance and crossing borders to link various European cities, but they operate at night.
+They provide comfortable sleeper accommodations, from a couchette (bunk bed) in a 6-berth compartment, to the new ‘comfort’ 4-berth compartments with double and single sleeper cabins, with proper beds and washbasin with hot and cold water.

-Espresso – Usually travelling long distances overnight, mostly 2nd class only with couchettes and sleepers available.
+Espresso trains usually travel long distances overnight.
+The accommodations are generally 2nd class, with couchettes and sleepers available.

-Regionale – Local services stopping everywhere, they can take you to the most rural location and most of them have 2nd class coaches only.
+Regionale trains are more local trains that stop at every station.
+They can take you to the most rural location and most of them have 2nd class coaches only.